search instagram arrow-down

 img_8720

-Above, screenshot from Moniem Ibrahim’s dramatization of the epic poem, Uncle Abdur-Raheem, with the poem’s reciter, Duha Bilal (watch below)
+Above, screenshot from Moniem Ibrahim’s dramatization of the epic Sudanese poem, Uncle Abdur-Raheem, with the poem’s reciter, Duha Bilal, whom you can watch below.
+See In Conversation for an interview with the film’s creator, film maker and innovator of Sudanese theatre, Moniem Ibrahim

 Abdur-Raheem, How Many Souls are Taking Refuge in You?